-2.1 Study Sites
+2.1 Study sites

-10 Five study sites were located in two study regions: Gatineau and Acadia.
-To simplify the acquisition of permits for in-situ and UAV surveys, both study regions corresponded to land owned by the Government of Canada.
+Five study sites were located in two study regions: Gatineau and Acadia.
+To simplify the acquisition of permits for in situ and UAV surveys, both study regions corresponded to land owned by the government of Canada.
 The separation between regions was partly due to the availability of staff to perform surveys but also due to a desire to sample different snowpack and land surface conditions.
-Climate and weather data were acquired from the based on Environment and Climate Change Canada data (http://climate.weather.gc.ca/historical_data/search_historic_data_e.html).
+Climate and weather data were acquired from Environment and Climate Change Canada data (http://climate.weather.gc.ca/ historical_data/search_historic_data_e.html, last access: 24 October 2018).

-The Gatineau region (Figure 1) was located at 45°35' N latitude and 75°54' W longitude in Gatineau Park (a 391 km2 federal park near Ottawa, Canada).
+The Gatineau region (Fig. 1) was located at $45^{\circ}35'$ N latitude and $75^{\circ}54'$ W longitude in Gatineau Park (a 391 km2 federal park near Ottawa, Canada).
 The region consisted of land used for hay production with the meandering Meech Creek flowing across the southern half.
-Table 1 indicates recorded and climatological monthly rain, snow and temperatures for the nearest climate station (Chelsea, Quebec at 45°31' N, 75°47' W, 112.50 m above sea level (a.s.l.)).
-During 2016, monthly air
+Table 1 indicates recorded and climatological monthly rain, snow and temperatures for the nearest climate station (Chelsea, Quebec, at $45^{\circ}31'$ N, $75^{\circ}47'$ W, 112.50 m above sea level (a.s.l.)).
+During 2016, monthly air temperature was similar to the climate normal but rain (snow) was substantially higher (lower) than normal for March and lower (higher) for April.
+Two sites with alternatively flat and hilly macrotopography were established in the Gatineau region.

-20 temperature was similar to the climate normal but rain (snow) was substantially higher (lower) than normal for March and lower (higher) for April.
-Two sites with alternatively flat and hilly macro-topography were established in the Gatineau region.
+Gatineau North (GN) was a rectangular site of ~ 2.0 ha with grass cover less than 5 cm high over a flat surface.
+Gatineau South (GS) was a rectangular site of ~ 3.2 ha centred on Meech Creek.
+The northern portion of GS (Fig. 1) shared the same conditions as GN.
+The centre and southern portion of GS covered the river valley including spur hillslopes.
+Northern hillslopes where in situ transects were located were covered by low shrubs and grasses (< 10 cm).
+Shrubs up to 1 m in height covered southern hillslopes.
+A small forested area was located at the southwest corner of GS.

-Gatineau North (GN) was a rectangular site of ~2.0 ha with grass cover less than 5 cm high over a flat surface.
-Gatineau South (GS) was a rectangular site of ~3.2 ha centred on Meech Creek.
-The northern portion of GS (Figure 1) shared the same corresponding to sites Acadia A (AA), Acadia B (AB) and Acadia C (AC) respectively, separated by mature forest boundaries on gently undulating terrain.
-Table 1 indicates recorded and climatological monthly rain, snow and temperatures for the nearest climate station (Fredericton, New Bruns wick at 45°52'08" N, 66°32'14" W, 20.70 m a.s.l.).
+The Acadia region (Fig. 1) was located at $45^{\circ}58'$ N latitude and $66^{\circ}19'$ W longitude in the Acadian Research Forest (a 91.6 km2 managed forest near Fredericton, Canada; Swift et al., 2006).
+The region consisted of three parcels of managed forest land, corresponding to sites Acadia A (AA), Acadia B (AB) and Acadia C (AC), separated by mature forest boundaries on gently undulating terrain.
+Table 1 indicates recorded and climatological monthly rain, snow and temperatures for the nearest climate station (Fredericton, New Brunswick, at 45°52'08'' N, 66°32'14'' W, 20.70 m a.s.l.).
 During 2016, air temperature was similar to the climate normal but rain (snow) was substantially lower (higher) than normal from February to April.